ppml38/sodium/README.md

 ![Sodium demo](demo.gif)
 ![](multi.png)
 ### How to install and run
-1. Download /dist directory
+1. Download /dist directory or download Sodium-v1.0.zip from release tab and unzip in your system's desired directory.
 2. Once downloaded double click on the Sodium.jar
 3. The server is running now.
 Thats it.
-You can now connect from any device browsers just by typing ip address of this maching in URL bar
+You can now connect from any device browsers just by typing ip address of this machine in URL bar

 ### License
 MIT License.
 Improvements are welcome.